emgag/varnish-cache-reaper/README.md

 Simple python/twisted HTTP daemon forwarding PURGE and BAN requests to multiple varnish (or other proxy) instances

-The daemon forwards all HTTP PURGE and BAN request using the original Host-header and URL.
+The daemon forwards all HTTP PURGE and BAN requests using the original Host-header and URL to all configured endpoints.
 See [Varnish documentation](https://www.varnish-cache.org/docs/3.0/tutorial/purging.html#) for VCL examples able to handle these kind of requests.